 Net position of NYC Health + Hospitals is classified in various components.
 Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by outstanding borrowings used to finance the purchase or construction of those assets.
 Restricted for debt service consists of assets restricted, by each revenue bond's official statement, for expenditures of principal and interest.
-Restricted expendable for specific operating activities reflects non-capital net assets that must be used for a particular purpose, as specified by creditors, grantors, or donors external to NYC Health + Hospitals, including amounts deposited with trustees as required by revenue bond indentures, discussed in Note 8.
-Restricted nonexpendable permanent endowments consists of the principal portion of permanent endowments.
-Restricted for statutory reserve requirements represents MetroPlus' statutory reserve as required by the NYSDOH Rules and Regulations.
+Restricted expendable for specific operating activities reflects non-capital net position that must be used for a particular purpose, as specified by creditors, grantors, or donors external to NYC Health + Hospitals, including amounts deposited with trustees as required by revenue bond indentures, discussed in Note 8.
+Restricted nonexpendable permanent endowments consists of the principal portion of permanent endowments are represents MetroPlus' contingent surplus reserve as required by the NYSDOH Rules and Regulations.
 Unrestricted net position is the remaining net position that does not meet the definition of Net investment in capital assets or Restricted.